 4) Lake Sites & Attractions

-These are a few of the main “attractions” that surround the Lake area in various directions.
+These are a few of the main “attractions” that surround the Lake area in various directions (some of which make for some great Central Park photo spots).

 On the eastern side of the Lake you will find the Loeb Boathouse.
 Here you will find both a restaurant as well as the row boat launching point.